ChewKeanHo/AutomataCI/README.md

 # AutomataCI
 [![AutomataCI](src/icons/banner_1200x200.svg)](#automataci)

-A multi-purpose Git template repository with built-in natively operable semi-autonomous CI infrastructure.
+An open-source, redistributable, template-guided, and semi-autonomous CI infrastructure readily available your next project.

 ***Run the CI with full-force anywhere anytime without solely depending on any 3rd-party provider***.